Online Bachelor of Arts in Interdisciplinary Studies (Organizational Studies)

 Why do we study organizational psychology?

 Having an understanding of organizational psychology makes it easier to discover areas of improvement.
 Specialized study identifies resource gaps and institutes sustainable plans for improvement.
-As an organizational studies major, you’ll play a critical role in these efforts.
+With an organizational studies major concentration, you’ll play a critical role in these efforts.

 No, Arizona State University’s diplomas don’t specify whether you earn your degree online or in person.
 All diplomas and transcripts simply say “Arizona State University.”
 That’s because ASU Online students learn from the same faculty and receive the same course content as in-person students receive.